stela2502/split2samples/README.md

 ## News

+### 2.2.1

+The new mapping strategy seams to work.
+Slow but working.
+I now can create SAM files, too!
+New binaries genomic_mapper and index_fq_gene_mapper; the first mapping using the index the second creates.
+This index does not need a gtf file to create.

 ### 2.2.0

 Implemeting a new mapping strategy.
 Instead of storing all the 8+32bp combinations for the transcripts, just store a transcript_id and a position in the transcript and store all transcripts in the index.